Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: Future work: Truncation-based meta-router under positivity violation

-Currently, our framework requires that the query distribution of GS data and that of the PB data share the common support.
-This requirement can be violated in practice when, \emph{e.g.}, the GS data focuses on one category where responses can be easily justified, while the PB data are with regard to more subjective queries.
-When the supports of the two query distributions do not fully overlap, the positivity assumption for causal identification may be violated.
+When the propensity scores tend to be extreme (i.e., close to $0$ or $1$), the R-learner and EP-learner \citep{van2024combining} may offer more robust debiasing performance.
+When the positivity assumption is totally violated, the distribution supports of two query distributions do not fully overlap.
 A promising direction is to develop a {truncation-based meta-router}, which always incorporates all GS data but only retains preference data within the estimated overlap region of the two distributions.
 In particular, the overlap can be identified via efficient density ratio estimation.
-Then a meta-learner of $\Delta(\cdot)$ is trained only over the samples in $\mathcal{D}_G\cup\mathcal{D}_P$ which are considered as belonging to this region.
+Then a meta-learner of $\Delta(\cdot)$ is trained only through overlapping samples in $\mathcal{D}_G\cup\mathcal{D}_P$, which are considered as belonging to this region.
+If following Remark~\ref{nromalization}(2), GS data are now only normalized to have the same variance as PB data {\it within} these overlapping samples.
 Finally, when we train our truncation-based meta-router by solving \eqref{oracle:est} with obtained $\hat{\Delta}(\cdot)$ but only incorporating the samples $\mathcal{D}_P$ which belong to the detected overlap region.
 This truncation-based strategy offers a principled way to exploit abundant preference data while avoiding extrapolation bias outside the common support.

+Additional discussions on other future directions are included in Appendix~\ref{sec:fd}, including the applications of semi-supervised learning and active learning, and the potential extension to out-of-distribution routing.